eccenca/cmem-plugin-template/README.md

 ### CI Build Plan

-The gitlab workflow / github action pipelines need the same environment variables as secrets:
+The gitlab workflow as well as the github action pipelines need the same environment variables as secrets:

 - For github, go to Settings > Secret > Actions > [New Repository Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
 - For gitlab, go to Settings > CI/CD > Variables (Expand) > [Add Variable (protected, masked, all environments)](https://docs.gitlab.com/ee/ci/variables/)

-Example github pipelines can be seen [here](https://github.com/eccenca/cmem-plugin-kafka/actions) and [here](https://github.com/eccenca/cmem-plugin-graphql/actions).
+An example github pipeline can be seen [here](https://github.com/eccenca/cmem-plugin-kafka/actions).

 In addition to the eccenca Corporate Memory credential secrets, a `PYPI_TOKEN` secret can be set in order to use the `publish` task/workflow.

+### Editor / IDE Support

+#### PyCharm

+In order to have the best PyCharm experience when starting a project with this template, we suggest the following PyCharm plugins:

+- [Ruff](https://plugins.jetbrains.com/plugin/20574-ruff) will provide the linting hints which will be raised by the pipeline anyway.
+- [Taskfile](https://plugins.jetbrains.com/plugin/17058-taskfile) will allow for starting tasks.

 [version-shield]: https://img.shields.io/github/v/tag/eccenca/cmem-plugin-template?label=version&sort=semver
 [changelog]: https://github.com/eccenca/cmem-plugin-template/blob/main/CHANGELOG.md